Yes, there’s vegan food at the CNE in Toronto!

 Back when I wrote this in 2016, there were quite a few vegan options among all the typical CNE food.
 Nowadays in 2019, there are even more options.
 While you’ll find snack food scattered throughout the midway (mostly fruit juices, slushies, fries, potato chips), you will find most of these meals inside the main food building.
 Let’s go to the Ex…and eat vegan food!

 These are the exclusively vegan and vegetarian places at the CNE.
 A few years ago, there was a stand called Wild Child’s Kitchen that no longer exists at The Ex.
 Hopefully they’ll make a comeback in the future.

 Need more travel in your life?
 In this special free bonus content, we reveal our top tips and personal advice to living a life of travel.

-There are a lot of places in the Food Building serving falafel!
+There are a lot of places in the main food building serving falafel and vegetarian Middle Eastern cuisine.
 Of course, you can never have too much of a good thing.
-They all had falafel offered in a pita or as a plate with other veggies and salads.
+They all offer falafel in a pita or as a plate with other veggies and salads.
 Be sure to inquire about the sauces ahead of time.
 Most of them just use tahini as a dressing.
-Here are a few that I noticed:

 Quick Pita Authentic Lebanese Cuisine

 Quick Pita Authentic Lebanese Cuisine has a falafel veggie sandwich that looks to be vegan.
 There are also veggie stuffed grape leaves.